vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 | `esx-9.tpm-configuration` | Require TPM-based configuration encryption | Protects host configuration from offline tampering |
 | `esx-9.hardware-tpm` | Require TPM 2.0 hardware | Enables hardware-backed security features |

 These controls work together: `execInstalledOnly` restricts execution to VMware-signed binaries, while Secure Boot and TPM enforcement prevent attackers from disabling these restrictions.
-BRICKSTORM binaries are unsigned and cannot execute when these controls are properly configured.
+BRICKSTORM binaries are unsigned, and these controls restrict execution to VMware-signed binaries.
+UNC5221 has been observed installing malicious VIBs using `esxcli software vib install --no-sig-check` or by changing the host's software acceptance level to bypass signature validation.
+Monitor `/var/log/esxupdate.log` for the strings `acceptance level checking disabled` or `bypassing signing and acceptance level verification`, both of which indicate a deliberate override of these protections.

 **SSH and Shell Access Controls:**
 | Control ID | Description | BRICKSTORM Relevance |